Question: Can I receive academic credit for regularly writing contributions to The Sprout?

 Question: If I find a problem in an article or have a comment, what should I do?

-Answer: The Sprout publishes corrections and letters to the editor in each edition.
-To submit a correction or a letter just email firstname.lastname@example.org.
+Answer: The Sprout publishes corrections in each edition.
+To submit a correction, please email firstname.lastname@example.org.
 Feel free to tell us about problems you find in our articles, issues you have with our coverage, or praise for what we’re doing right.
-We may not be able to publish each and every letter submitted to us, but we will work to publish at least one letter representing each viewpoint we hear from.
 You are also welcome to leave comments on-line.
 There is a Comments link associated with each article.

 Question: I want to be an editor, how can I do that?

-Answer: Editorial jobs are reserved for students enrolled in the Friedman Sprout Directed Study.
+Answer: Editorial jobs are reserved for Friedman students and are typically chosen at the end of the academic year or between terms.
 Please email the current editors for more information.

 Question: I have a question you haven’t addressed here, how can I find the answer?